 - The Emily H. Mudd Summer Research Fellowship – established with a bequest from Emily Mudd – supports an Emily Mudd Research Fellow each summer

-- The Munzer Summer Research Fellowship – established with a generous donation from Mr. and Mrs. Rudolph J. Munzer – supports a Munzer Summer Research Fellow approximatedly every two out of three summers
+- The Munzer Summer Research Fellowship – established with a generous donation from Mr. and Mrs. Rudolph J. Munzer – supports a Munzer Summer Research Fellow approximately every two out of three summers

 - The William K. Purves Summer Research Fellowship – established with a lead gift and additional donations from many HMC faculty and biology alumni to honor Dr. Bill Purves, the founding member of the HMC Biology Department, on his retirement – supports a Purves Summer Research Fellow approximately one out of three summers.

-Visit the biology research opportunities page for more on summer research at Harvey Mudd and the other Claremont colleges and for links to projects and application forms.
-Working at Mudd and the Claremont Colleges is a great way to jumpstart your senior thesis or to find out if you’d like to work in a particular professor’s lab in the future.
+Visit the biology research opportunities page for more on summer research at Harvey Mudd and for links to projects and application forms.
+Working at Mudd is a great way to jumpstart your senior thesis or to find out if you’d like to work in a particular professor’s lab in the future.